-Is using emojis OK in customer service?
+Is using emojis OK in customer service support?

 Since their creation, emojis have grown in number and popularity.

 They’ve sparked a range of merchandise and even a movie, and they’re used in online communications every day.

 This popularity begs the question: should you using emojis in customer service communications?